jpmeng/opensbli/opensbli/work_flow/WorkFlowReadme.md

 We note that the first argument of the script (i.e., the directory) must use absolute path.

+Currently only the OPS library and the OpenSBLI framework are installed inside the directory.

 ```bash
 ./CreateOpenSBLIEnv.sh ~/tmp/OpenSBLIEnv
 ```